Open Hardware Solutions in Quantum Technology: Acknowledgments

 This work stemmed from a workshop~\cite{Shammah21ws} hosted at IEEE QCE 2021.
 The authors thank Gary Steele and Zlatko Minev for fruitful discussions.
 NS thanks the organizers of IEEE QCE 2021 for the opportunity to start the discussion of OQH which culminated in this manuscript, and many of the co-authors for their contributions at that workshop.
 This material was funded in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research Quantum Testbed Program.
 Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
 This paper describes objective technical results and analysis.
 Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government.
 SAND2023-09347O.

 This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Accelerated Research in Quantum Computing under Award Number DE-SC0020266.
 AM acknowledges support from the PNRR MUR project PE0000023-NQSTI.
+QubiC and QUASAR research was funded by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research Quantum Testbed Program under contract DE-AC02-05CH11231